sjmignot/dogsbody/content/posts/the-lighthouse.md

 As punishment, he is chained to a rock in Caucasus.
 His liver is pecked out by eagles and regenerates in the night, allowing the process to continue forever.

 ![the lighthouse](/static/img/post-images/the-lighthouse/the-lighthouse-1.jpg)
+*frame from the lighthouse: howard pecked by seagulls*

 In *Prometheus Unbound*, Percy Shelley reimagines Prometheus as a Romantic hero.
 A beacon of emotion, innovation, sensitivity.